Rybo713/V8Swaps/README.md

 Works on v0.6 and later

-Insane V8 Swaps for BeamNG Drive stock cars.
+Insane V8 Swaps for most stock cars.

 Maybe some engine sounds if you're lucky :)

 <h3>Description of V8:</h3>